denuoweb/janus/README.md

 ## Known issues
 - Sending coins with the creation of a contract will cause a loss of coins
-  - This is a Qtum intentional deisgn decision and will not change
+  - This is a Htmlcoin intentional deisgn decision and will not change
-- On a transfer of Qtum to a Qtum address, there is no receipt generated for such a transfer
+- On a transfer of Htmlcoin to a Htmlcoin address, there is no receipt generated for such a transfer
-- When converting from WEI -> QTUM, precision is lost due to QTUM's smallest demonination being 1 satoshi.
+- When converting from WEI -> Htmlcoin, precision is lost due to Htmlcoin's smallest demonination being 1 satoshi.
-  - 1 satoshi = 0.00000001 QTUM = 10000000000 wei
+  - 1 satoshi = 0.00000001 Htmlcoin = 10000000000 wei
-- QTUM's minimum gas price is 40 satoshi
+- Htmlcoin's minimum gas price is 40 satoshi
   - When specifying a gas price in wei lower than that, the minimum gas price will be used (40 satoshi)
 - Only 'logs' eth_subscribe type is supported at the moment